 Wood underlayment is made of wood materials, such as plywood.
-This underlayment is strong and provides good support.
-However, wood underlayment isn’t soundproofing.
+It is strong and provides good support, but doesn’t offer soundproofing.

 5. Combination Underlayment

 Combination underlayment is gotten by combining several materials, including felt, rubber, cork, and foam.
-This is the hybrid of vinyl plank underlayment and can be used for any subfloor.
-However, combination underlayment is expensive.
+This is a hybrid type and can be used for any subfloor.

 How To Install Underlayment Under Vinyl Flooring?